ignadv1986/Comprehensive-NGS-Technical-Manual/05_Troubleshooting/01_fragment_size_distribution.md

 ## Loss of Expected Intermediate Fragment Populations

 As seen in their respective library preparation sections, the expected fragment size distribution is assay-dependent, and it is a good measure of the library quality.
 While RNA-seq typically shows a relatively tight unimodal distribution around the selected fragment size, a ladder-like distribution is indicative of a good quality library in ATAC-seq.
-In the case of CUT&RUN, the number and size of the detected peaks depends on the binding activity of the protein of interest (transcription factor/histone binding factor).
+In the case of CUT&RUN, the number and size of the detected peaks depend on the binding activity of the protein of interest (transcription factor/histone binding factor).

 In assays where structured fragment distributions are expected, the absence or weakening of intermediate peaks may indicate disruption of biological signal.
 Potential causes include: